SaneBox vs Clean Email: The Real Comparison You Need

 What Is Clean Email?
 A Deep Dive

-Clean Email is a privacy-focused inbox management tool founded in 2014.
-It gained significant recognition in 2017 when it was highlighted as a trustworthy alternative to Unroll.me after that service was found selling user data.
+Clean Email is a privacy-focused inbox management tool founded recent years.
+It gained significant recognition recent years when it was highlighted as a trustworthy alternative to Unroll.me after that service was found selling user data.

 Unlike SaneBox's AI approach, Clean Email focuses on giving users complete control through visual organization and rule-based automation.
 It's designed for people who want to see exactly what's happening with their emails and make conscious decisions about how to handle them.